gvw100/HabitHaven/README.md

 - Or, as a user, I want to be able to have the option to enable auto-save.
 - As a user, I want to be given the option to export my save file to my computer.
 - As a user, I want to be given the option to import a save file from my computer.
-- As a user, I want to be able to view and my achievements for each habit.
+- As a user, I want to be able to view my achievements for each habit.
-- As a user, I want to be notified when I earn a new achievement.
+- As a user, I want to be shown an achievement toast when I earn a new achievement.
+- As a user, I want to be able to toggle on/off achievement toasts.
 - As a user I want to have the option to make the application exit on close or hide on close.
 - As a user, I want to be able to archive and unarchive a habit.
 - As a user, I want to be able to make a copy of a habit.